 Number of Homeschoolers in the USA

-This the most current information on homeschooling families in the U.S. The list of homeschooled kids by state is a work in progress and is updated annually with additional home education statistics as they are found.
+This the most current information on homeschooling families in the U.S. The list of homeschooled kids by state is a work in progress and is updated with additional home education statistics as they are found.
 Home school statistics can be fraught with errors.
 A discussion of the miscounting of homeschoolers is included below.

 - How Many Children are Homeschooled?

 - Miscounting of Homeschoolers

 I use the census data from PEPSYASEX-Geography-United States: Annual Estimates of the Resident Population by Single Year of Age and Sex for the United States, States, and Puerto Rico Commonwealth: April 1, 2010 to July 1, 2012 for the number of children in each state ages 5-17 to calculate the number of school-aged children in each state.
 This database is included in the Excel file.

 I then used what data I had on registered homeschoolers from those states that require registration to figure out what percentage of the school-aged population in those states were homeschooled and that the average percentage of those states was 2.67% in 2012-13.
 See my Demographics page for what exact data I do have.

 I can get the numbers online of homeschool students in only five states so far this year, so I am using their average growth rate, and assuming it applies in other states.
 This probably isn’t accurate to assume, but is all I have to use.
 If you would like to “play around” with these numbers, add new data, etc., here is my updated Excel Spreadsheet, DemographicStateComparison-2013-2.xls.